Ohio cities extend curfews; Cleveland commuters blocked - WHIZ News

 Gov. Mike DeWine had called out the National Guard and highway patrol Saturday to help enforce laws in Cleveland and Columbus, where the mayors said more than 100 properties were damaged.

+Columbus Mayor Andrew Ginther said Monday the city’s curfew during evening hours will continue indefinitely.

 In Cincinnati, a nighttime curfew was extended through Monday.
-More than 100 people were arrested Sunday during protests sparked by the death of George Floyd in Minnesota.
-Floyd, a black man in handcuffs, died after a white officer pressed his knee into his neck for several minutes, even after he stopped moving and pleading for air.
+More than 100 people were arrested Sunday during protests sparked by the May 25 death of George Floyd in Minnesota.
+Floyd, a black man in handcuffs, died after a white officer pressed his knee into Floyd’s neck for several minutes, even after he stopped moving and pleading for air.

 Protests also erupted over the weekend in Toledo, Akron, Dayton and smaller cities.
 The damage across the state was still being tallied.